Wisconsin model: Academic performance

-This value is calculated by the subject's high school class rank.
+The Academic Performance value is calculated by the subject's high school class rank.

 Socioeconomic status

-In the original study, socio-economic status was determined by a weighted combination of mother's and father's education, father's occupation, and average annual income from 1957 to 1960.
+Originally, socio-economic status was determined by a weighted combination of parents education, father's occupation, and average annual income from 1957 to 1960.

 Mental ability

-This variable is determined by the analysis of standardized testing.
+The variable of mental ability is determined by the analysis of standardized testing.
 In previous studies, statewide test results for high school juniors and seniors are compared with state intelligence norms.

 Effects of social psychology and stratification research on the process of status attainment

 Interpersonal influence

 Primarily, the significant others' direct influence on the subject specifically relates to one's educational and occupational aspirations and also educational attainment.
 Basically, this implies that those who are constantly involved with a subject (mother, father, friend) will have a direct outcome on what type of education the subject receives.

 Self-reflexive action

 Essentially, this implies that a person's status attainment can only be limited by one's own "perceived ability".
-Social structural factors, however, determine the expectations of an individual's significant others—which then influence the person's attitudes.
+Structural factors, however, determine the expectations of an individual's significant others—which then influence the person's attitudes.
 These attitudes themselves then exert directive forces over both academic performance and later educational and occupational attainments.